tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 See {{hpke-map}} for information on how a cipher suite maps to corresponding HPKE algorithm identifiers.

-maximum_name_length
-:  the largest name the server expects to support.
-If the server supports arbitrary wildcard names, it SHOULD set this value to 256.
-Clients SHOULD reject ESNIConfig as invalid if maximum_name_length is greater than 256.
+minimum_inner_length
+:  The minimum (encoded) length ClientHelloInner recommended by the server.
+Sending a ClientHelloInner that is shorter than this will likely stand out.
+Clients can use a padding extension within the ClientHelloInner to ensure the plaintext is at leat this long.

 extensions
 : A list of extensions that the client can take into consideration when